CSCfi/csc-user-guide/docs/computing/webinterface/index.md

 #### Using Allas

 In the Mahti web interface, the [Allas object storage service](../../computing/allas) can be accessed using the file browser.

 Currently, only the S3 protocol for accessing Allas is supported.
 For more details about the difference, see [Allas protocols](../../data/Allas/introduction/#protocols).
+Note that the Swift and S3 protocols are not fully compatible with each other, particularly with files larger than 5 GB.
-This means that the the _allas-conf_ command must be run with the _s3cmd_ mode:
+To configure authentication for Allas with the S3 protocol, _allas-conf_ must be run with the _s3cmd_ mode:
 ```
 module load allas
 allas-conf --mode s3cmd
 ```
 After running the command, the web interface server must be restarted, which can be done by clicking _Restart web server_ in the _Help_ menu in top right section of the navbar.
 Once the server has been restarted, the `s3allas` remote will be available in the _Files_ dropdown in the navbar and in the file browser.
+Additionally, LUMI-O is also supported for use through the file browser and can be configured by running _allas-conf_ as `allas-conf --lumi` instead.

+Configured remotes that are not accessible, for example, due to expired authentication or network connection issues, are not be visible in the dropdown menu.

 The file browser works the same way when accessing Allas as it does when accessing the shared filesystem on Mahti.
 Note that uploading large files from your local computer to Allas is currently not recommended due to technical limitations.

 ### Active jobs